GEORGE BROWN COLLEGE’S Tall wood, MASS TIMBER BUILDING

 - Made in Canada: All mass timber components are sourced nationally.

-- Net-zero ready: Limberlost Place will be capable of generating the same amount of energy it uses.
+- Net-zero ready: Limberlost Place will be net zero carbon emissions.

 - Living lab: Students will learn in and from the facility and the innovative techniques and materials used to construct it.